 When Was the Last Time Your Electrical Panel Was Serviced?

-The electrical panel, with the breakers inside, is the heart of your electrical system.
-If the heart is not up to date, the circuits, or veins, that take electricity through your home do not work efficiently.
-With a periodical service every two to three years, you will improve the life of the panel and prevent your appliances from needing costly repairs.
+The electrical panel, and the circuit breakers housed within, is the heart of your electrical system.
+If the heart is not up to date, the circuits, or veins, that take electricity through your home will not work efficiently.
+By periodically scheduling a service every two to three years, you can extend the life of the panel and potentially even prevent your appliances from needing costly repairs.

 How To Know If You Need A Circuit Breaker Service

-You know you have a problem with your circuit board if the circuit trips again after flipping the switch back to the "On" position.
+You'll know that you have a problem with your circuit board if the circuit trips again after flipping the switch back to the "On" position.
 Check the appliance plugs first.
 Frayed wires can cause sudden surges, which will trip the circuit to protect your home from an electrical fire.

 Common Circuit Breaker Issues Include: